Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Introduction

-For a good introduction on expander graphs see \cite{hoory_expander_2006, goldreich_basic_2011}.
-Here, we describe the only basic definitions of expander graphs.
+\paragraph{Graph Expansion.} We provide only the basic definitions of expander graphs.
+For a good introduction to expander graphs see \cite{hoory_expander_2006,goldreich_basic_2011}.
 Expansion requires that any set of vertices, of size at most $n/2$, has a relatively large set of neighbors.
-The edge expansion ratio of $G$, denoted by $h(G)$, is defined as:
+The edge expansion ratio of $G$ is defined as:

 The vertex expansion of graph $G$ is defined as: